Bo Pelini: 2008 season

+2009 season

 Expectations were high heading into the 2009 season for the Cornhuskers.
 Despite having to replace record-setting quarterback Joe Ganz, and the entire receiving corps, Nebraska was expected to contend in the wide open Big 12 North Division.
 The Cornhuskers were ranked in the preseason at #24 by the AP, the first pre-season ranking since the 2007 season.
 Nebraska was expecting big seasons from running back Roy Helu and defensive tackle Ndamukong Suh.
 Before the season even started, Pelini had to kick his second leading rusher, Quentin Castille off the team.
 Castille's absence led to the emergence of true freshman running back Rex Burkhead during fall camp.

 Pelini led his team to the 2009 Big 12 Championship Game against the #3 Texas Longhorns.
 Texas, led by quarterback Colt McCoy, was heavily favored over the Huskers, who were ranked number 21.
 Despite the loss in the game, the Big 12 Championship Game showcased the skill of Ndamukong Suh.
 The All-American had 4.5 sacks to go along with 12 tackles, 7 of them coming behind the line of scrimmage.
 With his performance Suh was invited to the 2009 Heisman Trophy ceremony, where he finished 4th.
 Suh flourished under coach Pelini, finishing the 2009 season with 85 tackles, 12 sacks, 24 tackles for a loss, 10 passes broken up, 3 blocked kicks, one interception, and a forced fumble.
 Suh won almost every major post season award available to a defensive lineman, including the Lombardi Award, Outland Trophy, Chuck Bednarik Award, Bronko Nagurski Trophy, and The Bill Willis Trophy.
 Suh is the second Outland and Lombardi winner of Pelini's, following Glenn Dorsey.

 Nebraska finished the season with a 33–0 win over the Arizona Wildcats in the 2009 Holiday Bowl where Pelini proclaimed to the Nebraska fans in the Holiday Bowl stands "Nebraska is back and we're here to stay!".
 The victory was the first bowl shutout of Nebraska's 45 bowl history, as well as the first shutout in Holiday Bowl history.
 Nebraska's final rank in the coaches and AP media poll was 14th, the highest final ranking since 2001.
 Under Pelini Nebraska finished #1 in NCAA scoring and pass efficiency defense, the first time since 1984 and 2003 that Nebraska has led the country in those categories respectively.